Description

 Hormone levels

-Seventeen trials (12 RCTs, 5 uncontrolled trials) reviewed in a systematic review of black cohosh showed no significant impact of black cohosh on circulating hormone levels or proliferation in oestrogen responsive tissues (Fritz 2014).
-Another open-label RCT found that the addition of Remifemin with LHRH-a and endocrine therapy had no effect on serum FSH, LH, or estradiol levels compared to LHRH-a and endocrine therapy alone (Wang 2019).
-Additionally, there was no difference in endometrial thickness, ovarian cysts, or uterine fibroids, however there was a higher incidence of cervical cysts in the Remifemin treated group (21.43% vs 4.65%, p = 0.02).
+Seventeen trials (12 RCTs, 5 uncontrolled trials) reviewed in the systematic review showed no significant impact of black cohosh on circulating hormone levels or proliferation in oestrogen responsive tissues (Fritz 2014).
+Similarly, the 2019 trial found no significant changes in FSH, LH, oestradiol, endometrial thickness, ovarian cysts, or fibroids, however a higher incidence of cervical cysts was reported in the Remifemin group (21.4% vs. 4.7%, p = 0.02).

 Adverse events